52147/Operating-System/Operating system.md

 ## Chapter 1
 ### Introduction
-- A operating system is software that manages a computer's hardware/
+- A operating system is software that manages a computer's hardware.
 - It also provides a basis for application programs and acts as an intermediary between the computer user and the computer hardware.
 - It is important first to understand the organization and architecture of computer hardware.
 - This inculuds